 - 1. Application.
-Application to both the University and the Education Program area.
+Apply to both the University and the Education Program.
 Applications for the Program are available in the Credential Office. - 2.
 CBEST Examination.
 Students must pass the California Basic Educational Skills Test (CBEST) prior to admission to the Single Subject Teaching Credential Program.
 Students are urged to take this examination at the earliest possible time after deciding to pursue a teaching credential. - 3.
 Subject Matter Preparation.
 Prior to admission to the CSU Channel Islands Single Subject Teaching Credential Program, students may complete a state-approved subject matter program in the specific content area from other colleges or universities.
 Students who have not completed a state-approved subject matter program must pass the California Subject Examination for Teachers (CSET) in the subject matter area of the single subject credential prior to admission to the Credential Program.
-The CSET examination results are valid for five years from the date of passing and must be valid upon final completion of the program.

-4. Prerequisite Courses in Education (13 units).
+The CSET examination results are valid for five years from the date of passing and must be valid upon final completion of the program. - 4.
+Prerequisite Courses in Education (13 units).
 If taken at CSU Channel Islands, the courses must be completed within seven (7) years prior to beginning the program with a grade of "C" or better.
 If an equivalent course at another college or university has been taken, it must have been completed within five (5) years prior to beginning the program.

-' ' ' ' 0 0 1 0

 ENGL 475 Language and Social Context (3)

 EDUC 512 Equity, Diversity and Foundations of

 Schooling (3)

 SPED 345 Individuals with Disabilities in Society (3)

 EDUC 520 Observing and Guiding Behavior in

-3 6 1 1.
-1/3 6 1 1 1 1 1 1

-Multicultural/Multilingual and Inclusive Classrooms (3)
+Multicultural/Multilingual and Inclusive

+Classrooms (3)

 EDUC 521 Field Experience (1)